w3c/wot-thing-description/proposals/common-definitions/README.md

    2. `"formDefaults"`
    3. `"form"`
 4. When a field — such as or `"formDefaults"` — references a definition, that definition MUST exist in the root level in the respective category; e.g., all values of `"formDefaults"` (when not an object) must be in the `"formDefinitions"` in the root level.
+5. if formDefaults is used as an array, the forms in affordances must be a single item array.

 ## Algorithm